Assistant Professor, School of Arts and Communication

 Dr. Michael J. Finnegan comes to Florida Tech as a career educator.
 He was a Dean of Admissions at three independent schools in the northeast and most recently, Dean of Academics at Windermere Preparatory School.
 Prior to these experiences, Dr. Finnegan taught Composition and Literature at the University of Rhode Island, Roger Williams University, Rhode Island College and Bryant University.
 He holds his Ph.D. in Literature from the University of Rhode Island and his M.A.T. and B.A. degrees are from Colgate University.

-Professor Finnegan played professional ice hockey in Denmark and his interests include off shore fishing, golf and tennis.
+On a personal note, Professor Finnegan played professional ice hockey in Denmark and his interests include off shore fishing, golf and tennis.